-This chapter covers all the relevant fields for reconstructing reš.
-Section 2.1 deals with the relevant background of Biblical Hebrew, chiefly focusing on the language's segments and their properties.
-Section 2.2 is an overview of the rhotics' natural class, comprising their diversity, properties, and some theoretical issues.
-Finally, Section 2.3 discusses the methodologies used in historical linguistics for paleophonological research, i.e., for reconstructing the sounds of dead languages.
+This chapter covers all the relevant fields for dealing with the reconstruction of resh.
+Section 2.1 deals with the relevant background on Biblical Hebrew, chiefly focusing on the language's segments and their properties.
+Section 2.2 is an overview of the rhotics' natural class, comprising their diversity, their properties and some theoretical issues.
+Finally, section 2.3 is a discussion of the methodologies used in historical linguistics for paleophonological research, i.e., for reconstructing the sounds of dead languages.

-2.1 BIBLICAL HEBREW
+2.1 Biblical Hebrew

-2.1.1 GENERAL REMARKS
+2.1.1 General remarks

-Biblical Hebrew is the language in which most books of the Tanakh (Hebrew Bible) are written.
-It is a Semitic language, belonging to the Canaanite branch of North-West Semitic, together with Phoenician, Moabite, Ammonite, and Edomite (Edzard 2011; Hornkohl 2019).
-Biblical Hebrew was spoken in the area known as Israel, roughly west of the Jordan River and east of the Mediterranean Sea, possibly attested for the first time in the Gezer Calendar inscription, dating to the tenth century BCE (Ahituv 2008).
+Biblical Hebrew is the language in which most of the books of the Bible (Tanakh) are written.
+It is a Semitic language, belonging to the Canaanite branch of North-West Semitic, together with Phoenician, Moabite, Ammonite and Edomite (Edzard 2011; Hornkohl 2019).
+Biblical Hebrew was spoken in the area known as Israel, roughly west of the Jordan River and east of the Mediterranean Sea, possibly attested for the first time in the Gezer Calendar inscription, dating to the 10 century BCE (Ahituv 2008).
 Apart from the biblical text, more materials are available in the language - a sizable number of inscriptions (ranging from ca. 1000 BCE to the first CE years), the biblical scrolls from the Dead Sea (Qumran) and the Samaritan Pentateuch are some noted examples (Edzard 2011).

-Although the literary text of the Bible spans several centuries, the language in which it is written presents an astonishing degree of uniformity since it was leveled by scribal conventions and hundreds of years of transmission.
-Nonetheless, this uniformity is not manifested to the same degree in all aspects of the language - the variations in vocabulary and phraseology between one period and another are significant.
-In contrast, the variations in syntax are generally less so (Joüon and Muraoka 2006).
+Although the literary text of the Bible spans several centuries, the language in which it is written presents an astonishing degree of uniformity, since it was leveled by scribal conventions and by hundreds of years of transmission.
+Nonetheless, this uniformity is not manifested to the same degree in all aspects of the language - the variations in vocabulary and phraseology between one period and another are significant, while the variations in syntax are generally less so (Joüon and Muraoka 2006).
 And yet, it is possible to distinguish roughly between three stages of Biblical Hebrew according to its linguistic features (Hurvitz 2000; Hornkohl 2013):

-- 1. Archaic Biblical Hebrew (early Iron Age, ca. 1200-1000 BCE) parts of the poetic sections of the bible that are thought to predate even the earliest inscriptional sources and are known to preserve salient features of an earlier linguistic stratum. - 2.
-Standard/Classical Biblical Hebrew (ca. 1000-500 BCE) the majority of the Biblical Hebrew corpus, linguistically similar to the Iron Age inscriptional evidence.

-3. Late Biblical Hebrew (ca. 500-200 BCE) - the language of the books written after the Babylonian Captivity, during the period of restoration: Esther, Daniel, Ezra, Nehemiah and Chronicles (Kaltner and McKenzie 2019; Garr and S. E. Fassberg 2016; Hurvitz 2013).
+- Archaic Biblical Hebrew (early Iron Age, ca. 1200-1000 BCE) parts of the poetic sections of the bible, that are thought to predate even the earliest inscriptional sources and are known to preserve salient features of an earlier linguistic stratum. - 2.
+Standard/Classical Biblical Hebrew (ca. 1000-500 BCE) the majority of the Biblical Hebrew corpus, linguistically similar to the Iron Age inscriptional evidence. - Late Biblical Hebrew (ca. 500-200 BCE) the language of the books written after the Babylonian Captivity, during the period of Restoration: Esther, Daniel, Ezra, Nehemiah and Chronicles (Kaltner and McKenzie 2019; Garr and S. E. Fassberg 2016; Hurvitz 2013).

 Apart from these diachronic stages, one can also distinguish between two synchronic regional varieties of Biblical Hebrew: Judahite Hebrew, referring to Judah and its capital Jerusalem, and the Israelian Hebrew, referring to settlements in Samaria, Galilee, and Transjordan.
-Nearly 80% of the Hebrew Bible is generally thought to represent the Judahite variety, although the morpho-phonological differences to Israelian Hebrew are minor (Edzard 2011).
+Nearly 80% percent of the Hebrew Bible is generally thought to represent the Judahite variety, although the morpho-phonological differences to Israelian Hebrew are very minor (Edzard 2011).